captionpoint/captionpoint-plays/THE-ROOMMATE.md

 But we loved each other.
 ---
 ## SHARON:
-Are you...
+Are you…
 ---
 a bisexual?
 ---
 ## ROBYN:
 No.
 ---
-I'm just saying people find
+I’m just saying people find
 ---
 specific words for themselves
 ---
-because it's easier than not having words.
+because it’s easier than not having words.
 ---
 You know?
 ---
-But it doesn't mean those words
+But it doesn’t mean those words
 ---
 are all accurate all the time.
 ---
-So if she's been with your son for years,
+So if she’s been with your son for years,
 ---
 she probably loves him.
 ---